fyngyrz/soyacro/README.md

 expansion field.

 Don't know the HTML entity for a certain character?
 No problem.
-Type it into the input field of this application, press submit, and it will appear in the bottom field.
+Type it into the input \(top\) field of this application, press submit, and it will appear in the output \(bottom\) field.
 Just copy and paste.

 ### Contributions: